thaibault/storelocator/readme.md

     <script type="text/javascript">
         window.initialize = function() {$(function($) {
             $('body div[store-locator]').StoreLocator({
+                /*
-                // URL to retrieve stores, list of stores or object describing
-                // bounds to create random stores within.
+                    URL to retrieve stores, list of stores or object describing bounds to create random stores within.
+                */
                 stores: {
                     northEast: {latitude: 85, longitude: 180},
                     southWest: {latitude: -85, longitude: -180},
                     number: 100
                 },
-                // Function or string returning or representing the info box
-                infoBox: null,
                 // Path prefix to search for marker icons.
                 iconPath: '/webAsset/image/storeLocator/',
+                /*
-                // Specifies a fallback marker icon (if no store specific icon
-                // was set).
-If set to "null" google will place a fallback
+                    Specifies a fallback marker icon (if no store specific icon was set).
+If set to "null" google will place a fallback icon.
-                // icon.
+                */
                 defaultMarkerIconFileName: null,
+                /*
-                // If not provided we initialize the map with center in current
-                // location determined by internet protocol address.
+                    If not provided we initialize the map with center in current location determined by internet protocol address.
+                */
                 startLocation: null,
                 // Fallback location if automatic detection fails.
                 fallbackLocation: {latitude: 51.124213, longitude: 10.147705},
-                // Determine ip dynamically
+                /*
+                    Current ip.
+If set to "null" ip will be determined dynamically
+                */
                 ip: null,
-                // IP to location determination api url. {1} and {2} represents
-                // currently used protocoll and potentially given ip.
                 ipToLocation: {
+                    /*
+                        IP to location determination api url. {1} and {2}
+                        epresents currently used protocol and potentially given ip.
+                    */
                     apiURL: '{1}://freegeoip.net/json/{2}',
+                    /*
+                        Time to wait for ip resolve.
+If time is up initialize on given fallback location.
+                    */
                     timeoutInMilliseconds: 5000
                 },
                 // Initial view properties.